On growth rate and contact homology: Introduction and main results

-Colin and Honda's conjectures remain out of reach as we are rather ignorant of contact structures on hyperbolic manifolds.
-As observed above, there is actually a counterexample to Conjecture \ref{conjecture_polynomial}.
-This suggests that we need more examples to refine the statement of this conjecture.
-The following questions provide some alternative way to tackle connections between geometry and Reeb periodic orbits. \begin{question} Is the growth rate of contact homology related to that of the fundamental group ? \end{question} \begin{question} Are there growth rates of contact homology that lie between quadratic and exponential growths ? \end{question}

-This paper is derived from the PhD thesis of the author \cite{Vaugon11}.
-This text is organized as follows.
-In Section \ref{section_contact_homology}, we introduce contact homology, our main tool to study Reeb periodic orbits.
-Morse-Bott contact homology, outlined in Section \ref{section_Morse_Bott}, is a generalization of contact homology and is a significant ingredient in the proof on Theorem \ref{theoreme_cloisonne}.
-In Section \ref{section_croissance}, we give a detailed definition of the growth rate of contact homology.
-Though this definition dates from 2005, there is no complete description and proof of invariance.
-Positivity of intersection helps to control holomorphic cylinders and is an important ingredient in the proofs of Theorems \ref{theoreme_hyperbolique} and \ref{theoreme_cloisonne}.
-In Section \ref{section_positivity_intersection} we discuss positivity of intersection for tori foliated by Reeb orbits.
-Section \ref{section_polynomial} contains the proof of Theorem \ref{theoreme_cloisonne} and Section \ref{section_hyperbolic} the proof of Theorem~\ref{theoreme_hyperbolique}.
+This paper is part of the authors's the PhD thesis~\cite{Vaugon11}.
+It is organized as follows.
+In Section~\ref{section_contact_homology}, we briefly outline the theory of contact homology.
+Morse-Bott approach to contact homology is sketched in Section~\ref{section_Morse_Bott}.
+In Section~\ref{section_croissance}, we give a detailed definition of the growth rate of contact homology.
+In Section~\ref{section_positivity_intersection} we discuss positivity of intersection for tori foliated by Reeb orbits.
+We prove Theorem~\ref{theoreme_cloisonne} in Section~\ref{section_polynomial} and Theorem~\ref{theoreme_hyperbolique} in Section~\ref{section_hyperbolic}.

 {\bf{Acknowledgements.}} I am deeply grateful to my advisor, Vincent Colin, for his guidance and support.
-I would also like to thank Frédéric Bourgeois for helpful explanations and suggestions on Morse-Bott contact homology, Paolo Ghiggini and François Laudenbach for stimulating discussions.
-Thanks also go to Chris Wendl for his help with holomorphic curves, Patrick Massot for illuminating explanations on contact structures, Jean-Claude Sikorav for suggesting numerous improvements and corrections and Marc Mezzarobba for proofreading this text.
-I am grateful for the hospitality of the Unité de Mathématiques Pures et Appliquées (\textsc{ens} Lyon).
+I would also like to thank Frédéric Bourgeois, Paolo Ghiggini, Patrick Massot, François Laudenbach and Chris Wendl for stimulating and helpful discussions.
+Thanks also go Jean-Claude Sikorav, Jacqui Espina and an anonymous referee for suggesting numerous improvements and corrections and Marc Mezzarobba for proofreading this text.
+Last, I am grateful for the hospitality of the Unité de Mathématiques Pures et Appliquées (\textsc{ens} Lyon).